Tequila, Jalisco: World Heritage Site

 The history and culture behind tequila production has led to the town of Tequila and the vast agave fields surrounding it to be declared a World Heritage Site.
 It encompasses 35,019 hectares between the foothills of the Tequila Volcano and the valley of the Rio Grande de Santiago, which is covered in fields of blue agave.
 For over 2,000 years, this plant has been used to make fermented drinks and cloth and since the 16th century has been used to make the distilled liquor with the name of Tequila.
 Both the drink and the culture associated with making it has become absorbed into Mexican identity.
 Within these fields are the towns of Tequila, Arenal, Amatitan and Teuchitlán with large tequila production facilities.
 This site contains an inventory of fields, distilleries and factories (active and inactive) as well as "tabernas" (illegal tequila facilities during the Colonial period), the towns and the Teuchitlán archeological sites.
-Many of the tequila-making facilities are located on large haciendas which date back as far as the 18th century.
+Many of the tequila-making facilities are located on large haciendas that date back as far as the 18th century.
 Most distilleries and haciendas are made of brick and adobe, featuring stucco walls with an ochre lime-wash, stone arches, quoins and window frames.
 Most are decorated with Neoclassical or Baroque ornamentation.
 The production of tequila represents the fusion of the pre-Hispanic tradition of making alcohol with agave with European distilling techniques.
 The Teuchitlán archeological site is of one of the first cultures here that first produced an agricultural society here.